 The tau seed is the species of tau that propagates in the brain, moving from one neuron to the next producing neurodegeneration, Lasagna-Reeves said.
 In Alzheimer’s disease patients, the protein tau, which normally helps stabilize microtubules, is misfolded and abnormally shaped.

 Previous studies into tau’s effect on neurodegeneration have identified proteins that interact with the majority of tau in the brain.
-Lasagna-Reeves said said by narrowing their study to the tau seed and the proteins it interacts with—which results in neurotoxic events in the brain—it could lead to a more targeted approach in therapeutics against Alzheimer’s disease.
+Lasagna-Reeves said by narrowing their study to the tau seed and the proteins it interacts with—which results in neurotoxic events in the brain—it could lead to a more targeted approach in therapeutics against Alzheimer’s disease.

 The researchers discovered that bassoon exacerbates tau seeding and toxicity in both mouse and drosophila models.
 Bassoon stabilizes the tau seed, which allows it to propagate in the brain.
 The protein acts as a scaffold, Lasagna-Reeves said; if bassoon is removed, it will make the tau seed more unstable.
 Martinez said by lowering the level of bassoon in the models, it decreased the spread of tau, reduced brain atrophy and improved synaptic and behavior impairments of the disease.